savonet/book/audio.md

 ### Ogg {#sec:ogg}

-Liquidsoap has native support for ogg which is a _container_: it is a file format which can contain multiple streams (typically, audio and/or video).
+Liquidsoap has native support for Ogg\index{Ogg} which is a _container_: it is a file format which can contain multiple streams (typically, audio and/or video).
 The syntax for encoding in ogg is `%ogg(...)`, where the `...` is a list of streams.
 The currently supported encoders for the streams themselves are Opus,